O2 offers Big Bundles on Pay As You Go with unlimited minutes & texts from £5/month. An allowance of 4G data is available from £10/month.

-If you already have a handset that you’d like to use on O2, you should check to make sure your handset is unlocked.
-For more information, see our guides to unlocking an iPhone and unlocking a Samsung Galaxy.
+If you already have a mobile phone that you’d like to use on O2, you can simply order a free Pay As You Go SIM card for it.
+Before you set up the SIM card, you’ll need to make sure your handset is unlocked.
+For more information, you can read our step-by-step guides to unlocking an iPhone and unlocking a Samsung Galaxy smartphone.

 Keeping Your Phone Number

-If you’re switching from another network to O2 Pay As You Go, it’s a straightforward process to keep your existing phone number.
+If you’re switching from another mobile network to O2, it’s a straightforward process to keep your current phone number.

-To do so, you’ll need to ask your current mobile network to give you with a PAC Code.
-By law, they need to give this to you free of charge within two hours of your request.
+To do so, you’ll need to ask your current mobile network to provide you with a PAC Code.
+You can get this through your mobile network’s website or application, or by texting PAC to 65075.

-Once you have that, order your new Pay As You Go handset or SIM card from O2’s website.
-When your new phone or SIM arrives, you can provide your PAC Code to O2 through this online form.
-After you’ve done this, your phone number transfer will normally take place on the next working day.
+Once you have the PAC Code from your old mobile network, order your new Pay As You Go handset or SIM card from the O2 website.
+When it arrives, you can provide the PAC Code to O2 through this online form.
+Once you’ve submitted the form, the phone number transfer will be scheduled, normally for the next working day.